Horse riding at the County Beach (Follet’s Beach)

 Red Snapper Inn – seafood and Greek specialties

-Seahorse Bar & Grill– seafood, burgers
+Seahorse Bar & Grill – seafood, burgers

 Quintana, Texas

-Neotropical Bird Sanctuary
+Quintana Neotropical Bird Sanctuary

 We climbed the stairs to the top, looking for wild birds.
 The view was beautiful at the top, and the breeze was even better.
 We got in some good exercise climbing to the top.